 On Linux/macOS: export AGENT=08_microsoft_multiagent

-The agent is now accessible at http://localhost:8080/v1/chat/completions.
-Connect the Chainlit frontend or any OpenAI-compatible client to interact with the multi-agent supervisor.
+The agent is now live at http://localhost:8080/v1/chat/completions.
+Connect the Chainlit frontend or any OpenAI-compatible client to use the multi-agent supervisor.
+This is how a parallel supervisor works.
+Four specialists research at once, an aggregator waits for all of them, and a synthesizer streams one merged answer.

 Tip

-Compare this agent's response quality with the single-agent LangChain implementation.
-The parallel specialist architecture produces more comprehensive answers by covering financial, legal, technical, and summary perspectives simultaneously.
+Compare this agent's response quality with the single-agent LangChain version.
+The parallel specialists produce fuller answers by covering the financial, legal, technical, and summary angles at once.